mendersoftware/mender-docs/06.Administration/06.Upgrading/docs.md

 Before upgrading it is advisable to backup existing data and volumes.
 Consult the MongoDB and Docker manuals for the necessary steps.

-[Backup and restore](../backup-and-restore) chapter provides examples and introduces example tools provided in Mender integration repository.
+The [Backup and restore](../backup-and-restore) chapter provides examples and introduces example tools provided in Mender integration repository.

 ## Updating your local repository